june 16-18, 2023

 Shopping and Dining

-The Village at Squaw Valley offers a variety of shopping and dining experiences, all within walking distance of the Broken Arrow Skyrace Expo!
+The Village at Palisades Tahoe offers a variety of shopping and dining experiences, all within walking distance of the Broken Arrow Skyrace Expo!
 PlumpJack Cafe is widely regarded as Lake Tahoe’s premier dining destination, while Fireside Pizza has pizza that will delight all your senses and create memories that last a lifetime.
 Inspired by the coffee bars found on every street corner in Italy, Coffeebar was founded on the principles of providing the highest quality coffee and food in a café environment.
+A new addition to the village, Tremigo Mexican Kitchen & Tequila Bar features a family friendly authentic Mexican menu.

 Stroll the village and be sure to check out Parallel Mountain Sports.
 With bike rentals in the summer, Parallel Mountain Sports has you covered for all your adventure needs year-round.